Service Record

 3/1971

-I joined in July 1965 with my newly passed 2nd Class Steam Engineer’s qualification at the age of 23, and until I left in March 1971, last trip as Second Engineer on the SA Vaal, at the age of 29.
+I joined in July 1965, freshly qualified as a 2nd Class Steam Engineer at the age of 23.
+I remained in service until March 1971, completing my last trip as Second Engineer on the SA Vaal at age 29.

 John Davies